 Stem cells are cells that have not yet become specialised to perform a particular function.
 They can renew themselves and have the potential to give rise to many different cell types, including neurones and nervous system support cells.

-The main types of stem cells are embryonic, induced pluripotent stem cells, umbilical cord and adult stem cells.
-Their uses in medicine include research to understand underlying causes of disease, such as MND, and the development of new therapies.
+The main types of stem cells are embryonic, induced pluripotent stem cells (iPSCs), umbilical cord and adult stem cells.
+Their uses in medicine include research to understand underlying causes of a disease, such as MND, and the development of new therapies.